-You might find it helpful to write answers down and then come back to them when you are in different states of mind or mood.
+You might find it helpful to write answers down and then come back to them when you are in a different state of mind or mood.
 What changes?
 When?
-I know it’s obvious, but be especially careful to keep these notes private.
+I know it’s obvious but be especially careful to keep these notes private.

 - List what makes you unhappy about the relationship – be specific

 - List what you can change and what you want your partner to change to improve things – again be specific